 - Our thoughts are with all those affected.

-If you would like to talk to a Sri Lanka specialist yourself regarding the implications of the Easter Sunday attacks on travel, please do get in touch on 0207 924 7133.
+If you would like to talk to a Sri Lanka specialist yourself regarding the implications of the Sri Lanka Easter Sunday Bombings on travel, please do get in touch on 0207 924 7133.